nodejs/node-eps/002-es6-modules.md

 #### 5.6.1.
 ES exports are read only

-When CommonJS consumes ES, `require()` returns a [ModuleNamespace Object](https://tc39.github.io/ecma262/#sec-module-namespace-objects).
+When CommonJS consumes ES, `require()` returns a [Module Namespace Object](https://tc39.github.io/ecma262/#sec-module-namespace-objects).
 These have a no-op `[[Set]]` that makes them read only views of the exports of an ES module.
 Attempting to assign to any property of the Module Namespace Object will not work, but assignment to properties of exported objects follows normal rules.
 Example:

 ```javascript
 const es_namespace = require('./es');